tolgatr61/tolgatr61/README.md

 <h3 align="center">Description</h3>
-Hello, I'm Tolga.
-I'm 22 years old and living in France.
-I am the top of my class in the 2022-2023 Master's Degree program in IT Software Engineering at the University of Bordeaux.
-Additionally, I've recently gained professional experience as a Software Engineer at Orange Business.
+Hello, I'm Tolga, a 22-year-old passionate living in France.
+I excel in the 2022-2023 Master's Degree program in IT Software Engineering at the University of Bordeaux, where I ranked at the top of my class.
+I've recently gained professional experience as a Software Engineer at Orange Business.
 Feel free to explore my Git repositories to see some of the projects I've been involved in.
-I warmly welcome all questions and feedback !
+I warmly welcome all questions and feedback!

 <h3 align="center">Languages</h3>
 <p align="center">